Volume 29, Issue 1 (March 2025) Physiol Pharmacol 2025, 29(1): 44-53 | Back to browse issues page

 Methods: Male Sprague-Dawley rats were assigned to six groups: normal, colitis by transrectal administration of 4% acetic acid, colitis + sulfasalazine (sulfa, 500 mg/kg/day, intraperitoneally (i.p.)), and colitis + P. atlantica leaves hydroalcoholic extract (at 50, 100, 200 mg/kg/day doses).
 P. atlantica was administered via oral gavage for 3 consecutive days.
 After 7 days, colons were resected for macroscopic damage score and histopathological assessment.
 Furthermore, antioxidant status and inflammatory markers were measured in the serum.

-Results: Macroscopic and histopathological analysis of the mucosa showed that P. atlantica significantly alleviated colonic damage in a concentration-dependent manner (p<0.001 to p< 0.01).
-Importantly, in the group treated with P. atlantica, a significant reduction in serum nitric oxide (NO) levels (p<0.001) and restoring antioxidant systems as indicated by superoxide dismutase (SOD) activity and glutathione (GSH) levels were observed compared with colitis rats (p<0.001).
+Results: Macroscopic and histopathological analysis of the mucosa showed that P. atlantica significantly alleviated colonic damage in a concentration-dependent manner (P<0.001 to P< 0.01).
+Importantly, in the group treated with P. atlantica, there was a significant reduction in serum nitric oxide (NO) levels (P<0.001), along with restoration of antioxidant systems, as indicated by increased superoxide dismutase (SOD) activity and glutathione (GSH) levels, compared to the colitis rats (P<0.001).

 Conclusion: These findings indicate the therapeutic potential of P. atlantica leaves in alleviating the severity of colitis in rats by suppressing inflammation and oxidative states in the serum, which could be used as an appropriate drug for the management of UC.